DisyInformationssysteme/cadenza.js/README.md

 - Cadenza JS does not handle user authentication: If the user is not already logged in, the normal authentication flow of Cadenza will run.
 By default, the login page would be shown to the user.

 #### Show the Generated PDF of a Jasper Report View Directly

-Views of type "JasperReports report" can be shown in an iFrame like any other view.
-But there is an additional option to show only the generated PDF without any Cadenza footers or headers.
+Views of type "JasperReports report" can be shown in an iframe like any other view.
+Additionally, there is an option to show only the generated PDF without any Cadenza footers or headers.
 This is done by setting the "mediaType" option to "application/pdf".

 ```javascript
 cadenzaClient.show('{embeddingTargetId}', {